 Quality Enhancement

 IID's focus on continual feedback processes across iterations promotes project refinement and improvement.
-Together with the focus on providing core features first of incremental development, this ensures a solid base in the production process.
+Combined with incremental development's focus on delivering core features first, this approach creates a strong foundation for the product.

 In this way of thinking, you build a strong base with core features first, and then you keep making it better by getting feedback from users and iterating.
 As a result, a high-quality project that goes above and beyond what was expected.